cyrilakafia/feu-pipeline/README.md

                                         concentration=1,# probability of increasing the number of clusters.
-1 is the default and max_clusters=20,# maximum number of clusters to consider num_trials=1,   # number of trials of the data t_stimulus=100,    # timepoint of stimulus. should be an int greater than 0. seed=None       # seed for reproducibility
+1 is the default and max_clusters=20,# maximum number of clusters to consider num_trials=1,   # number of trials of the data t_stimulus=100,    # timepoint of stimulus. if no stimulus, set to 0 seed=None       # seed for reproducibility
                                         )
 ```